Research directions

 - Biotechnologies for bioactive ingredients and biomass valorisation.

-- Microalgae bioremediation and digitisation of biotechnological solutions dedicated to the circular bioeconomy.
+- Digitisation of biotechnology solutions dedicated to the circular bioeconomy.

-These directions are underpinned by the trans-disciplinary integration of the supporting areas: bioanalysis, bioinformatics, applied biotechnology and research in extreme environments.
+These strands are developed through the trans-disciplinary contribution of horizontal, supporting areas: bioanalysis, bioinformatics, applied biotechnologies and research in extreme environments.